dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 The only requirement to get your application running in 99% of the time is that you also need to have Docker installed on that host.

-Because Docker relies heavily on Linux specific features, you can currently run Docker natively only on Linux, but there are official and unofficial ways how you can run it also reasonably well on non Linux hosts.
+Because Docker relies heavily on Linux kernel specific features, you can currently run Docker natively only on Linux, but there are official and unofficial ways how you can run it also reasonably well on non Linux hosts.

 Docker also gives you tools so you can share your application with others with ease.